 My great grandfather, William Russell Roesch, first mayor of Eau Gallie, his son William Phillip and partner in running the Eau Gallie Record and family members all rest here.
 The stories of Ada, Nellie, Lena, and Clarence have been told.

 There are many stories of others here who built roads, homes and churches, belonged to various organizations, all to help each other turn a wilderness into the neighborhood community known as Eau Gallie.
-But pictures can worth a thousand words.
+But pictures are worth a thousand words.